thomase1234/ha-marstek/blueprints/Readme.md

 - Rotates battery priority to ensure equal usage over time
 - Target range instead of one setpoint.
  **v1.2**
-- Check SOC while script is running, (and not only at beginning)
+- Check SOC while script is running.
+With low soc the battery is still allowed to charge and for discharge teh otehr way around.
 - Beter structure and naming of the settings.
+ **v1.3**
+- Added minimum power option.

 ## Requirements
 - **Marstek battery**